 About Approaching Jerusalem

-Approaching Jerusalem aims to be a trove of accessible writing about ancient and living Jerusalem, including its geographical setting, early exploration, archaeological excavations, architecture, history, people, and more.
-This newsletter is both an extension of the modern quest to uncover ancient Jerusalem and a self-reflection of how the drive to study Jerusalem has influenced the city we experience today.
-Original photography is featured throughout.
-Read more about Approaching Jerusalem here.
+Approaching Jerusalem is for everyone, like myself, who has spent time in Jerusalem and left wanting more.
+This newsletter aims to be a trove of accessible writing about the ancient and living city, including its geographical setting, history, exploration, archaeology and excavation history, architecture, peoples, and more.
+Articles on this platform are both an extension of the modern quest to understand ancient Jerusalem and a reflection on how our fascination with the city’s past has influenced its urban structure and dynamics that we experience today.

 About Chandler